ScooloV/bbpedia/docs/death_zone/blood_bowl_stadia.md

 * On a roll of 1, resolve a Get the Ref result.
 * On a roll of 2-3, resolve a Time-out result.
-* On a roll of 4-5, resolve an Officiouss Ref result.
+* On a roll of 4-5, resolve an Officious Ref result.
 * On a roll of 6, resolve a Pitch Invasion result.

 2. *Boisterous Rabble:* The crowd today has come for a good time and is looking to get seriously involved in the game!
 The stadium's security staff are doing their best to prevent the fans storming the pitch, but woe betide any player daft enough to set foot in the stands!
 Each coach's Fan Factor is increased by 1.